 The Berkeley DB process' environment may be permitted to specify information to be used when naming files; see Berkeley DB File Naming.
-Because permitting users to specify which files are used can create security problems, if the DB\USE\ENVIRON\ROOT flag is set, environment information will be used in file naming only for users with appropriate permissions (for example, users with a user-ID of 0 on UNIX systems).
+Because permitting users to specify which files are used can create security problems, if the DB_USE_ENVIRON_ROOT flag is set, environment information will be used in file naming only for users with appropriate permissions (for example, users with a user-ID of 0 on UNIX systems).

-The DB\ENV->remove() method may fail and return one of the following non-zero errors:
+The DbEnv::remove() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors: